Quick Summary

 6. Clean up the Database

 • A lot of data is stored in your database, from revisions to plugins to trashed comments and spam.
-Removing this unwanted data using WP-Optimize can significantly reduce the database size, resulting in speed and a boost in performance.
+Removing this unwanted data using WP-Optimize can significantly reduce the database size, resulting in improved speed and performance.
 A plugin is an effective way of cleaning up a WordPress database.

 • Moreover, it also provides a report of the various components/sections of the website that need cleaning.